-The final thing you need to do before filing for your 501(c)(3) status is to apply for an Employer Identification Number (EIN).
-You need to do this even if you don’t have employees yet, as it is required by the IRS to obtain your tax-exempt status.
-The IRS uses your EIN to track your organization’s financial activities.
-You’ll also need an EIN later on when you open a business bank account and hire employees.
+The last bit of information you need before you can file for your 501(c)(3) status is an Employer Identification Number (EIN) from the IRS.
+Even if you don’t have employees yet, an EIN is still required to obtain your tax-exempt status.
+The IRS will use your EIN to track your nonprofit’s financial activities.
+An EIN is important for later on when you need to open a business bank account and hire your first employee(s).

 7. File For Tax-Exempt Status

-Some information you’ll need to include in your 1023 application:
+Here is some of the information you’ll need to complete your 1023 application:

-- Your budget, including any balance sheets or other financial information
+- Your budget, include any balance sheets or other financial information

 - The names of your directors